southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-grow-tent.md

 It comes with metal bars that make sure that the tent is able to stand on its own at all costs.
 The strong metal poles give the tents the necessary stability for it to be able to stand with plants without toppling over.

-The material used on the tent is 600D and it is very much tear proof.
+The material used on the tent is 600D and it is very much tear-proof.
 The viewing window makes it easy for you to see your plants without having to open up and disturb the environment already set.

 #### Pros

 * It comes with a simple click and lock system that is very easy to understand and work with
-* The tent is thick and tear proof
+* The tent is thick and tear-proof
 * Is made from 600D material that will not let any light out
-* Creates and optimal environment for plant growth
+* Creates an optimal environment for plant growth
-*

 #### Cons

 * Does not come as the whole hydroponic system
-* The tent is not as fire proof as other tents
+* The tent is not as fireproof as other tents

 [https://www.amazon.com/CoolGrows-Growing-Dismountable-Reflective-Hydroponic/dp/B07Y89LZLX?ref_=](https://www.amazon.com/CoolGrows-Growing-Dismountable-Reflective-Hydroponic/dp/B07Y89LZLX?ref_= "https://www.amazon.com/CoolGrows-Growing-Dismountable-Reflective-Hydroponic/dp/B07Y89LZLX?ref_=")

 ### Nova Microdermabrasion Mylar Hydroponic Grow Tent Kit with Observation Window and Floor Tray,

-Here we have one of the very few heavy duty grow tents that are designed for 100% effectiveness.
-This tent here comes with heavy duty zippers that are tight and double stitched for perfect light blocking.
+Here we have one of the very few heavy-duty grow tents that are designed for 100% effectiveness.
+This tent here comes with heavy-duty zippers that are tight and double stitched for perfect light blocking.

 The material used on the tent is 100% reflective 600D tear-proof mylar that is set to provide a superior indoor growing environment for the plants so as to produce the best and maximum yield possible.

-It is built with an extra-thick waterproof canvas and strong metal poles with high grade coating, durable and sturdy enough for years of use.
+It is built with an extra-thick waterproof canvas and strong metal poles with high-grade coating, durable and sturdy enough for years of use.
 Also once the tent is closed the plants are fully sealed inside.

 #### Pros

-* Is built with an extra thick material that is waterproof and stain resistant
+* Is built with an extra thick material that is waterproof and stain-resistant
 * The tent blocks any light for seeping out of the tent
-* The material used is very thick and durable making it quite tear proof
+* The material used is very thick and durable making it quite tear-proof
 * The whole tent is easy to install and easy to work with

 #### Cons

 * The tent is not as easy to work with as it may seem
 * Though tough material is used.
-It is not fire proof
+It is not fireproof

 [https://www.amazon.com/Nova-Microdermabrasion-Hydroponic-Observation-Reflective/dp/B08H1ZWLN4?ref_=](https://www.amazon.com/Nova-Microdermabrasion-Hydroponic-Observation-Reflective/dp/B08H1ZWLN4?ref_= "https://www.amazon.com/Nova-Microdermabrasion-Hydroponic-Observation-Reflective/dp/B08H1ZWLN4?ref_=")